artyom-beilis/skyhopper/README.md

 - Open termux and `cd` to the directory you downloaded`skyhopper.py` to.
 - Run `python skyhopper.py`
 - Now you can go to <https://192.168.43.1:8443/> from any device connected to the hotspot and open skyhopper there.
 Please note `https` protocol and `8443` port
-- Note since it uses self-signed SSL sertificate you will have to give a security exception when accessing this site
+- Note since it uses self-signed SSL certificate you will have to give a security exception when accessing this site
 - You can close the server by simply pressing `Ctrl+C`

+If you want to use the server only locally for your own phone, no need to create hotspot and you can access the web application via <https://127.0.0.1:8443/> address.

 ## Notes